abdel-elsayed/Essence-astro-website/README.md

 - Optional `featured: true` flag to promote services on the home page.

 ## Deployment Notes
+- Set `PUBLIC_ASSET_CDN_BASE` to the CDN URL for the external image repository so production builds pull remote assets.
 - Update `astro.config.mjs` with the live domain (already set to `https://essence-medspa.com`).
 - Netlify forms: the contact form posts via Netlify’s form handling (`data-netlify="true"`).
 - Sitemap and robots are generated automatically via `@astrojs/sitemap` and the static `robots.txt` file.